 Going to the Ivies does not necessarily mean you are going to get the best education possible…if you don’t set out to do so.
 Neill agrees that there are some schools that are more “user friendly” than others: some are bigger, some are smaller, some are tucked away from much of civilization, and others are out where all the action is.
 But, ultimately, it is incumbent upon the student to “get out of bed and go to class” and find all the “cool stuff.”
 (And this, by the way, is a good lesson about life in general.)

-Ask yourself how many extra-curricular activities you’re involved in?
+“How many extra-curricular activities are you involved in?
 What’s your level of engagement?
 (Level of engagement is key.)
 Colleges foster engagement—all you have to do is look around.
-And when you are in that type of environment, being a part of something interesting and exciting should not be too difficult.
+And when you are in that type of environment, being a part of something interesting and exciting should not be too difficult.”

 Statistically speaking, there are somewhere in the neighborhood of 50 to 60 highly selective schools that accept fewer than 50% of their applicants.